sncshr/Sanchit-Sharma-IS24-full-stack-competition-req97073/README.md

 Your submission to the marking panel should come in the form of a link to the repository you have created with your working solution.

-Please send the final copy of your soltuion via a link to your repository in an email christie.spiteri@gov.bc.ca .
+Please send the final copy of your solution via a link to your repository in an email christie.spiteri@gov.bc.ca .

 ### API Component